 Your accommodation: Anchorage Motel, Te Anau

 The Anchorage Motel in Te Anau is located just 10 minutes walk from the town centre and 2 minutes from the lakefront.
-Well equipped 1,2 and 3 bedroom units are complimented by a cooked and continental breakfast service, guest laundry and barbeque area.Driving distance and time (approximate) for this leg: 233 kms / 145 miles : 3.6 hours
+Well equipped 1,2 and 3 bedroom units.
+The property also offers guest laundry and barbeque area.Driving distance and time (approximate) for this leg: 233 kms / 145 miles : 3.6 hours

 Your accommodation: Blue Peaks Lodge